wolfhoundgelert/xman/README.md

 `EMPTY` - we just created a new exp record in our project and here we have only our exp name and description.

-`TO_DO` - we prepared our exp for the execution (gathered the all we need together and ready to start the exp).
+`TO_DO` - we prepared our exp for the execution (gathered all we need together and ready to start the exp).

 `IN_PROGRESS` - the exp was started, and now it is in progress.

-`DONE` or `ERROR` - our exp was finished smooth, or we encountered some issues which didn't allow us to get a result.
+`DONE` or `ERROR` - our exp was finished smoothly, or we encountered some issues which didn't allow us to get a result.

-`SUCCESS` or `FAIL` - we reviewed that we have after the previous step and decided the exp was successful (output was significant good, and we can use that further) or we failed (nothing significant, or we had even worse results than before).
+`SUCCESS` or `FAIL` - we reviewed what we have after the previous step and decided the exp was successful (output was significant good, and we can use that further) or we failed (nothing significantly, or we had even worse results than before).

 As was mentioned before, `xMan` provides 2 approaches for managing experiments: manually and with setting executable pipeline.